pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/instructions_for_publication_repositories_librari.md

 * by registering through [CORE](http://core.ac.uk), following procedures at: [https://core.ac.uk/join](https://core.ac.uk/join)

+By following these guidelines, your metadata and data will be harvested by the aggregator and passed on to OpenMinTeD, without further actions on your part.

 ###Minimum requirements for single documents (publications)
 For each publication, you must
 * ensure that you adhere to the minimal level of the [OpenMinTed Interoperability specifications](/guidelines_for_providers_of_publications/recommendations-for-publishers.md),